On eve of Russia summit, Trump calls European Union 'a foe'

 “We know that Trump doesn’t do a lot of prep work for these meetings.
 He kind of goes in and wings it,” Warner said on NBC’s “Meet the Press.
 “I really would feel much better if there were other Americans in the room.”

-Friday’s charges against the 12 Russian officers alleging they hacked Democratic computer networks in 2016 represented the most detailed U.S. accusation yet that Moscow meddled in the election to help Trump.

 The president has repeatedly said the investigation into Russian election meddling is a “rigged witch hunt” that makes it hard for him to do substantive deals with Moscow.
-He has denied any collusion by his campaign with the Russians.

-The grand jury charges shine a brighter spotlight on Trump’s treatment of Putin, who has repeatedly denied Russia sought to skew the election which Trump, a Republican, unexpectedly won.

-When asked by CBS if he would ask Putin to extradite the Russians to the United States, Trump said he had not thought of that idea but that he might.
-Russia’s constitution forbids the extradition of its own citizens.

-Trump has said he wants to raise nuclear arms control, Ukraine and Syria with Putin, who has served as Russia’s preeminent leader since Boris Yeltsin resigned on the last day of 1999.

-German Foreign Minister Heiko Maas warned Trump against making any unilateral deals with Russia that come with a cost for the United States’ Western allies.

-Reporting by Jeff Mason; Additional reporting by Alistair Smout in Turnberry, Scotland, Steve Holland in Helsinki, Polina Ivanova in Moscow, and Lesley Wroughton and Daphne Psaledakis in Washington.; Writing by Guy Faulconbridge, William James, and James Oliphant; Editing by Keith Drawbaugh and Lisa Shumaker
+Reporting by Jeff Mason and Steve Holland in Helsinki.; Additional reporting by Alistair Smout in Turnberry, Scotland, Polina Ivanova in Moscow, and Lesley Wroughton and Daphne Psaledakis in Washington.; Writing by Guy Faulconbridge, William James, and James Oliphant; Editing by Lisa Shumaker and Rosalba O'Brien